 We would like to thank each and every person who submitted a formal objection to Southend Council against Homes England’s plans* to develop our public land for private profit.
 The plans Homes England submitted are public documents and are available on the Southend Council website.

 Where we are now and what we need

-If you live in one of the Wards below please contact your councillor(s) – they are the ones who sit on Southend Council’s Development Control Committee and they are the people who will decide on Homes England’s planning application for Fossett’s Farm.
+If you live in one of the Wards listed below please contact your councillor(s) – they are the ones who sit on Southend Council’s Development Control Committee (the planning committee) and they are the people who will decide on Homes England’s planning application for Fossett’s Farm.

-You can find your councillor’s contact details by clicking here.
+You can find your Ward Councillor’s contact details by clicking here.

 Belfairs: Cllr Alan Dear

 Chalkwell: Cllr Stephen Habermel

 Eastwood Park: cllr Chris Walker